Carbonyl reduction: Carboxylic acid and esters

-In the Fukuyama reduction, a carboxylic acid is first converted to a thioester through addition of a thiol (with a mechanism similar to esterification).
-The thioester is then reduced to an aldehyde by a silyl hydride with a palladium catalyst.

 Acid chlorides to aldehydes

-Acid chlorides can be reduced to give aldehydes with sterically hindered hydride donors.
+Traditionally, acid chlorides are reduced to aldehydes with sterically hindered hydride donors.
 The reducing agent DIBAL-H (diisobutylaluminium hydride) is often used for this purpose, although it normally reduces any carbonyl.
 DIBAL-H can selectively reduce acid chlorides to the aldehyde level if only one equivalent is used at low temperatures.
 LiAlH(OtBu)_{3} (formed from LiAlH_{4} and tBuOH in situ) behaves similarly.

 The idealized equation for the reduction of an acid chloride to an aldehyde by lithium aluminium hydride is: